VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 In cases where two or more abutting parcels have the same owner, parcel to which a single tax bill is associated with all the abutting parcels under the same ownership.

+## Administrative Parcel

+A parcel defined in boundaries and/or function by its tax or other administrative uses, not necessarily its legally documented boundaries.
+Often used in contrast to legal parcel.

 ## Attributes

 Information associated with a map shape, found in fields, organized in a table.